Thule Society: Dissolution

 Early in 1920, Karl Harrer was forced out of the DAP as Hitler moved to sever the party's link with the Thule Society, which subsequently fell into decline and was dissolved about five years later, well before Hitler came to power.

-Rudolf von Sebottendorff had withdrawn from the Thule Society in 1919, but he returned to Germany in 1933 in the hope of reviving it.
+Rudolf von Sebottendorff had withdrawn from the Thule Society in 1919, but he returned to Germany in 1933, hoping to revive it.
 In that year, he published a book entitled Bevor Hitler kam (Before Hitler Came), in which he claimed that the Thule Society had paved the way for the Führer: "Thulers were the ones to whom Hitler first came, and Thulers were the first to unite themselves with Hitler."
-This claim was not favourably received by the Nazi authorities: after 1933, esoteric organisations were suppressed (including völkisch occultists), many closed down by anti-Masonic legislation in 1935.
-Sebottendorff's book was prohibited and he himself was arrested and imprisoned for a short period in 1934, afterwards departing into exile in Turkey.
+The Nazi authorities did not favourably receive this claim: after 1933, esoteric organisations were suppressed (including völkisch occultists), and many were closed down by anti-Masonic legislation in 1935.
+Sebottendorff's book was prohibited, and he was arrested and imprisoned for a short period in 1934 before departing into exile in Turkey.

 Nonetheless, it has been argued that some Thule members and their ideas were incorporated into Nazi Germany.
 Some of the Thule Society's teachings were expressed in the books of Alfred Rosenberg.
 Many occult ideas found favour with Heinrich Himmler, who had a great interest in mysticism, unlike Hitler, but the Schutzstaffel (SS) under Himmler emulated the structure of Ignatius Loyola's Jesuit order rather than the Thule Society, according to Hohne.

 Conspiracy theories

-The Thule Society has become the center of many conspiracy theories concerning Nazi Germany, due to its occult background (like the Ahnenerbe section of the SS).
+The Thule Society has become the center of many conspiracy theories concerning Nazi Germany due to its occult background (like the Ahnenerbe section of the SS).
 Such theories include the creation of vril-powered Nazi UFOs.